MoonPoet/xaprb-src/content/about.md

 - I'm creative, visionary, futuristic, and forward-looking.
 - I'm objective, logical, analytical, technical, and data-driven.
 - I'm reserved and introverted.
 I'm not a hugger except with family and close friends.
-I don't project emotion and can seem cold, uncaring, or aloof.
+I don't project emotion and can appear aloof.
 - I'm understated and guarded, and prefer to observe rather than being the center of attention.
-- I have a zany sense of humor and I love to laugh at myself.
+- I have a nerdy sense of humor.

 People usually experience me as supportive, attentive, active, engaged, decisive, and motivating.
-You might find my passion and drive to be infectious.
+You might find my passion and drive compelling.
 When I'm under stress, you might feel that I'm abrasive and controlling.
 At my worst, I can be a pushy perfectionist, and you might feel that I demand too much too fast.

 ### My Driving Forces